Subscribe to updates

 Update on Savings from ER/VR

 Chris Leslie, Corporate Head of Financial Management, provided an update on the Early Retirement (ER) and Voluntary Redundancy (VR) scheme.
 The council introduced a one-off scheme in 2022-23, which resulted in annual savings of £2.8 million at a cost of £3.2 million, with a payback period of approximately 1.15 years.
-Since the scheme became a rolling, ongoing program in 2024-25, further costs of £0.6 million have generated £0.9 million in ongoing savings.
-Overall, the scheme has generated £3.7 million in annual savings with £3.8 million in one-off costs, resulting in a payback period of about one year.
-Councillor Abdi Mohamed commented that the council is on target with its original savings goals, noting that vacant posts have also contributed to achieving the overall £5 million target.
+The scheme has since become a rolling programme, generating further ongoing savings of £0.9 million at a cost of £0.6 million.
+Overall, the scheme has generated total ongoing savings of £3.7 million with one-off costs of £3.8 million, resulting in a payback period of about one year.

 Any Other Business